-To cast the problem in the language of path integrals, we turn to the time-by-time definition of $\Psi^a(\bm{\tau})$ (\eref{eq:psi-def-time}).
-If the time-by-time covariance $C^a(t_1, t_2)$ were equal to its limiting value, $C^a_{\spt}(t_2 - t_1)$, we would have $ {\Psi_{\spt}^a(\bm{\tau}) \overset{?}{=} N \tavg{C^a_{\spt}(t_2-t_1) C^a_{\spt}(t_2-t_1+\tau_2 - \tau_1)}_{t_1,t_2} = 0} $ since, for large time differences, $C^a_{\spt}(t_2 - t_1)$, decays exponentially in $|t_2 - t_1|$ \citep{sompolinsky1988chaos}.
-However, based on the neuron-by-neuron definition (\eref{eq:psi-def-nrn}), $\Psi_{\spt}^a(\bm{\tau})$ is clearly a nonzero, order-one quantity.
+To cast the problem in the language of path integrals, we turn to the time-by-time definition of $\Psi^a(\bm{\tau})$ [\eref{eq:psi-def-time}].
+If the time-by-time covariance $C^a(t_1, t_2)$ were equal to its limiting value, $C^a_{\spt}(t_2 - t_1)$, we would have

+since, for large time differences, $C^a_{\spt}(t_2 - t_1)$ decays exponentially in $|t_2 - t_1|$ \citep{sompolinsky1988chaos}.
+However, based on the neuron-by-neuron definition [\eref{eq:psi-def-nrn}], $\Psi_{\spt}^a(\bm{\tau})$ is clearly a nonzero, order-one quantity.
 This apparent contradiction is resolved by considering the $\mathcal{O}(1/\sqrt{N})$ fluctuations around the limiting value.
-The necessity of these fluctuations becomes clear when considering the duality between neuronal and temporal covariances: the presence of nonzero cross-covariances $C^a_{ij}(0)$ indicates low-dimensional structure in the system; equivalently, this structure manifests as the system revisiting similar states over time, resulting in nonzero temporal covariance $C^a(t_1,t_2)$ even for large time differences $|t_2-t_1| \gg 1$ (\figref{fig:nrn_time}{}).
+The necessity of these fluctuations becomes clear when considering the duality between neuronal and temporal covariances: the presence of nonzero cross-covariances $C^a_{ij}(0)$ indicates low dimensional structure in the system; equivalently, this structure manifests as the system revisiting similar states over time, resulting in nonzero temporal covariance $C^a(t_1,t_2)$ even for large time differences $|t_2-t_1| \gg 1$ (Fig.~\ref{fig:nrn_time}).
 To capture this behavior, we define fluctuations around the saddle point as

 We express $\Psi^a(\bm{\tau})$ purely in terms of these fluctuations as